-So, is it more efficient to leave the hot water on constant?
+So, is it more efficient to leave hot water on all the time?

 As expected, if you leave hot water on permanently, it does cost more.
 However, £1.67 is quite a small difference.
 I know this site is about money saving, but I also like convenience.
 If it costs less than £2 per month to have hot water on tap, then it’s a price I’m willing to pay.

 Bear in mind that your results may differ slightly.
 The better insulated your tank, the lower the cost will be to keep your water warm for longer.
 And the amount you save or spend will depend on how much you pay per unit.
 Take a look at your latest energy bill to see how much you pay for gas.
 Obviously, if you’re paying far more than 3p per kWh, then leaving the hot water on could be significantly more than £1.67 per month.

 If you’re interested in keeping a closer eye on your energy usage, take a look at smart meters, and why I don’t think they’re that useful… apart from if you’re conducting experiments on whether it’s cost-efficient to leave your hot water on all the time.